-Our mission is to coordinating local, sustainable food systems and advocating for the accessibility and affordability of healthy food for everyone.
+Our mission is to coordinate local, sustainable food systems and advocate for the accessibility and affordability of healthy food for everyone.
 We achieve a positive impact by:

-- Coordinating local food programs and projects on a shared administrative and governance platform
+- Coordinating local food programs and projects that helps build community

 - Carrying out research and educational programs on improving access to food supply

 - Achieving food security to nourish children and youth, families and seniors

 1 in 8 Canadian families struggle to put food on the table.
 Households with children under the age of 18 are more likely to be food insecure.
 Remote geography, sliding income levels, unemployment and basic knowledge and skills are known barriers to people accessing fresh, affordable food.

 We believe access to affordable, healthy food is a basic human right, which is why we are committed to working with farmers, producers, businesses and community organizations in developing partnerships that advance food sovereignty, food literacy, and food security for everyone.